Camille Trail: Career

 After sending demos to country musician-producer, Shane Nicholson, they recorded together across six weeks in February 2019, with Nicholson featuring on vocals for a track.
 Trail released her first single, "Humming Chain", in that year.
 To pay Nicholson, Trail sold two bulls from her family's cattle station, Murrindindi.
 The recording sessions were used as her final university assessment and became her debut album, River of Sins, which was released in 2021.
 It peaked at No. 5 on the ARIA Australian Artist Country Albums chart.
 Gareth Bryant of scenstr.com.au felt Trail has an "innate ability to weave blues, gospel and folk into her alt. country, Americana soundscapes, creating poignant snapshots of vulnerability soaked in the human spirit."

 In 2021 she was nominated for New Talent of the Year at the 50th annual Golden Guitar Awards, and in 2022 her single, "I Know I'm Hard to Love" was nominated for the Country Award at the Queensland Music Awards.

+She released her latest single 'Gotta Get To Know You' on August 11, produced by Indie/Folk Singer Songwriter and Producer Garret Kato.
+The new release is the first of Trail's shift to the indie folk genre.